 When you connect the tag to your computer, you can verify that it’s connected via the tray application, as it will change its icon and its menu will state that a device is connected.
 If your tag does not get recognized, you may have to try a different USB cable or follow the detailed troubleshooting when you click ‘No Pozyx device connected…’ in the tray application.

 Anchors are Pozyx devices that are intended to never move and act as reference points for the tags and their positioning algorithm.

 Installing the anchors and what to look out for is explained in detail in the anchor setup guide.
-With the companion software, you can easily auto-calibrate the anchors, so you don’t have to worry about measuring the anchors’ exact locations.
+With the Creator Controller, you can easily auto-calibrate the anchors, so you don’t have to worry about measuring the anchors’ exact locations.